Updated: Dec 18, 2020

 I had my first D&C on 01/02/2020 (great start to the new year right!
 YAY 2020!)
 It went as good as it could've gone.
 The staff and doctor I had were absolutely amazing and really made me feel as comfortable as I could have.
 They escorted me away from John to go to the operating room.
 That walk was the longest I've ever taken.
 I knew when I woke up it would be final - I would no longer be pregnant.
 They guided me onto the table, shifting my hips, placing my arms and legs in position as I gazed up at the circular surgical light.
 They worked quickly to sedate me.
 It probably was only a few minutes but it felt like hours.
 I closed my eyes as tears ran like cool streams down my cheeks.
 This is where all the yoga came in.
 I focused on my breath and before I knew it I was waking up with John and my mother by my side.
 It was over.

 At the time, I was working as a one-on-one personal trainer at a high-end gym.
 I lied and told my clients that I was sick with a stomach bug.
 I shouldn't have.
 I only took 3 days to physically and mentally recover.
 I shouldn't have.
 I needed time but I didn't allow myself it.
 Going back to work was hard.
 Focusing on them, or anything, was hard.
 Every minute that I wasn't there I sat on my couch and had moments of fog and sobs.
-I joined online support groups which helped but I really wanted to talk and connect with someone in person (Which is a reason I started this site).
+I joined online support groups which helped but I really wanted to talk and connect with someone in person which is what drew me to this profession.

 Sleeping became difficult for me.
 Every time I closed my eyes I was back in the operating room staring at that stupid light, or I was back in the ultrasound room looking at my still baby.
 Weird things became triggers.
 Putting my hands on my stomach, heartburn, raspberry jam all would send me back into the fog.